splunk/public-o11y-docs/apm/apm-spans-traces/traces-special-cases.rst

 How to find ongoing traces
 -----------------------------

-.. note:: If you have a Log Observer license, make it easier to find ongoing traces in APM, by making sure the ``trace_id`` field is showing up in your logs.
+.. note:: If you have a Log Observer license, make sure the ``trace_id`` field is present in your logs.
+This field helps you find ongoing traces in APM.

 To view an ongoing trace, do the following: